 Bolton’s Evolution

-Michael Bolton has taken this foundational concept and expanded it into a more nuanced view of the testing ecosystem.
-His approach recognizes that:
+Michael Bolton has taken this foundational concept and fundamentally reconsidered it, moving toward a more nuanced view of the testing ecosystem.
+His approach, developed with James Bach as part of their Rapid Software Testing methodology, recognizes that:

 The New Ecosystem Thinking